erlang/erlang.github.io/_posts/2021-08-03-scalable-ets-counters.md

 consume any CPU time during this time.
-On the other hand, the decentralized counter can be updated in a very efficient and scalable way, so using decentralized counters is most likely to prefer, if you seldom need to get the size and the memory consummation of your shared ETS table.
+On the other hand, the decentralized counter can be updated in a very efficient and scalable way, so using decentralized counters is most likely to prefer, if you seldom need to get the size and the memory consumed by your shared ETS table.